 \subsection{Model results}

-We present our empirical results (Table \ref{tab:model_results} and Fig. \ref{fig:km_mae_vs_model}) in terms of three key aspects with respect to performance: discrimination, absolute/squared error, and calibration.
-Below, we discuss the results and critically reflect on their implications.
+We present our empirical results (Table \ref{tab:model_results} and Fig. \ref{fig:km_mae_vs_model}) in terms of the aforementioned aspects with respect to model performance: discrimination, absolute/squared error, and calibration.
+Below, we discuss the results and reflect on their implications.

-\textbf{Discrimination:} We want good discrimination performance if we need to rank patients by their disease severity to prioritize access to limited clinical resources, for example, portable ventilators.
-Across all models (Table \ref{tab:model_results}), we see the highest Harrell's and Uno's C-indices for the \emph{Speech} (approx. 74–75\% and 70–71\%, respectively) and \emph{Swallowing} (approx. 75–76\% and 70–71\%, respectively) events.
-On the other hand, functional decline with respect to limb functions are harder to discriminate, with lower Harrell's/Uno's CI (approx. 67–69\%) for \emph{Handwriting} and \emph{Walking} events.
-Although \emph{Dyspnea} typically has moderate CI values (approx. 66–68\%), RSF achieves a Harrell's CI of 78.23\% and a Uno's CI of 78.95\% for this event, making it the best model in this case.
-DeepSurv and MTLR also demonstrate consistently good discrimination performances across events, and MENSA matches or slightly exceeds these for \emph{Speech} and \emph{Swallowing}, though its performance dips slightly for \emph{Walking} and \emph{Dyspnea}.
+\textbf{Discrimination:} Good discrimination performance is important if we need to rank patients by their disease severity to prioritize access to limited clinical resources, for example, portable ventilators.
+Across all models, we see the highest Harrell's and Uno's C-indices for the \emph{Speech} (approx. 74–75\% and 70–71\%, respectively) and \emph{Swallowing} (approx. 75–76\% and 70–71\%, respectively) events.
+On the other hand, functional decline with respect to limb functions is harder to discriminate, with lower C-indices (approx. 67–69\%) for the \emph{Handwriting} and \emph{Walking} events.
+Although the \emph{Dyspnea} event typically has moderate CI values (approx. 66–68\%), RSF achieves a Harrell's CI of 78.23\% and a Uno's CI of 78.95\% for this event, making it the best model in this case.
+DeepSurv and MTLR also demonstrate consistently good discrimination performance across events, and MENSA matches or slightly exceeds these for the \emph{Speech} and \emph{Swallowing} events, though its performance dips slightly for the \emph{Walking} and \emph{Dyspnea} events.